Last updated: June 2022

 There is not enough room for a Laurier Drive southbound exit, due the proximity of the 22nd Street interchange.
 Circle Drive exiting traffic and the Laurier Drive entering traffic would not have enough time or opportunity to weave between lanes at high-speed through the area to get to their destinations.

 What happens to vehicles that currently go through Laurier Drive to south Circle Drive?

 With the proposed plan, vehicles that currently take Laurier Dr to southbound Circle Dr could go westbound on Laurier Dr to Confederation Dr, then and then eastbound on 22nd St to the Circle Dr southbound ramp.

-NEW!
-Approximately 350 vehicles currently make the eastbound right turn movement from Laurier Drive onto southbound Circle Drive in both the AM and PM peak hours.
+- Approximately 350 vehicles currently make the eastbound right turn movement from Laurier Drive onto southbound Circle Drive in both the AM and PM peak hours.

-NEW!
-Approximately 150 vehicles in the AM peak hour and 250 vehicles in the PM peak hour currently make the left turn movement from Circle Drive northbound to Laurier Drive westbound.
+- Approximately 150 vehicles in the AM peak hour and 250 vehicles in the PM peak hour currently make the left turn movement from Circle Drive northbound to Laurier Drive westbound.

 Will removing the movements to and from the south on Laurier Drive increase traffic at Diefenbaker Drive and 22nd Street significantly?